 - Living costs

 In Glasgow, the cost of living for a student is between £8500 and £10000 per annum.
 If you are an Arcadia Study Abroad student your accommodation will be organised for you by Arcadia.
-Erasmus and International Exchange students who are in Glasgow for a full academic year can apply to stay in Liberty House.
+Erasmus and International Exchange students who are in Glasgow for a full academic year can apply to stay in Base Glasgow.
+Information on our new student halls of residence, Base Glasgow, will be available shortly.
 Applications should be made via the Conservatoire’s application form which is sent out to all students with offers of a place.
 Those students who are visiting for less than a year will need to find alternative accommodation.

 I have missed the application deadline – can I still apply?

 If you miss this deadline to apply for an exchange at the Royal Conservatoire of Scotland then you cannot apply late.
 Please note that we only accept applications from students at our Erasmus+ or International Exchange partner institutions.

 What is it like being an exchange student in Glasgow?